 #7 – Working software is the primary measure of progress.

+in Agile, if it ain’t working, it ain’t worth much.
+Progress is measured by working software, not by how beautifully you can PowerPoint.
 Unlike traditional project management, where progress is measured by hours worked or amount invoiced (or amount of completed work not in the hands of the customer), Agile’s primary method of progress is working, shippable product in the hands of the customer.

 #8 – Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.